-- Network Operator Groups, including the Middle East Network Operators Group (MENOG), the Eurasia Network Operators Group (ENOG) and support for national NOGs throughout the service region - RIPE NCC Regional Meetings, including sessions attached to MENOG and ENOG, the South East European Regional Meeting (which will hold its fourth meeting in 2015), and events in central Asia and the Middle East. - Regional Internet governance forum events (including EuroDIG, the Arab IGF and national IGF events) - Regionally targeted educational initiatives (the RIPE NCC/MENOG IPv6 Roadshow)
+- Network Operator Groups, including the Middle East Network Operators Group (MENOG), the Eurasia Network Operators Group (ENOG) and support for national NOGs throughout the service region - RIPE NCC Regional Meetings, including sessions attached to MENOG and ENOG, the South East European Regional Meeting (which will hold its fifth meeting in 2016), and events in central Asia and the Middle East. - Regional Internet governance forum events (including EuroDIG, the Arab IGF and national IGF events) - Regionally targeted educational initiatives (the RIPE NCC/MENOG/CIS IPv6 Roadshow)

-Over the past several years, and in line with the feedback received in the RIPE NCC Survey 2013, the RIPE NCC has been steadily increasing its outreach activities with a particular focus on the Russian and Middle East regions.
+Over the past several years, and in line with the feedback received in the RIPE NCC Survey 2013 and consultations held in early 2015, the RIPE NCC has been steadily increasing its outreach activities with a particular focus on the Russian and Middle East regions.
 Since 2012, this increase has been accompanied and facilitated by the addition of staff in regional offices in Dubai and Moscow.
-The External Relations team is now complete, with two staff in Amsterdam, two new staff members in Dubai and two staff in Moscow.
+The External Relations Team has two staff in Amsterdam, four staff members in Dubai and two staff in Moscow.
 These staff members, particularly in Dubai and Moscow, will strengthen the RIPE NCC's reach and influence with the technical community, public sector and business stakeholders in those regions.